-He settled in “Ur of the Chaldees,” where his son Haran died, leaving behind him his son Lot.
+He settled in “Ur of the Chaldees,” where his son Haran died, leaving his son Lot behind.
 Nahor settled at Haran, a place on the way to Ur.
-Terah afterwards migrated with Abraham (probably his youngest son).
-And Lot (his grandson), together with their families, from Ur, intending to go with them to Canaan.
+Terah afterward migrated with Abraham (probably his youngest son).
+And Lot (his grandson), together with their families, from Ur, intends to go with them to Canaan.
 But he tarried at Haran, where he spent the remainder of his days, and died at the age of two hundred and five years ( Genesis 11:24-32; Joshua 24:2 ).
 What a wonderful part the descendants of this Chaldean shepherd have played in the history of the world.

-According to biblical accounts, Terah mean the wanderer; loiterer, for some unknown reason emigrated with his family from his native mountains in the north to the plains of Mesopotamia.
+According to biblical accounts, Terah means the wanderer; or loiterer; for some unknown reason, he emigrated with his family from his native mountains in the north to the plains of Mesopotamia.
 He had three sons, Haran, Nahor, and Abraham, and one daughter, Sarah.

-In the Christian practice Abram left Haran after Terah kicked the bucket.
-The Christian perspectives on the hour of Terah come from an entry in the New Testament at Acts 7:2-4 where Stephen expressed a few things that differentiation with Jewish rabbinical perspectives.
+In the Christian practice, Abram left Haran after Terah kicked the bucket.
+The Christian perspectives on the hour of Terah come from an entry in the New Testament Acts 7:2-4 where Stephen expressed a few things that differentiate from Jewish rabbinical views.

-Terah said that God appeared to Abraham in Mesopotamia, and guided him to leave the Chaldeans-though most rabbinical observers see Terah just like the person who guided the family to leave Ur Kasdim from Genesis 11:31: “Terah took his child Abram, his girl in-regulation Sarai (his child Abram’s better half), and his grandson Lot (his child Haran’s youngster) and passed on Ur of the Chaldeans to go to the place where there is Canaan.”
+Terah said that God appeared to Abraham in Mesopotamia and guided him to leave the Chaldeans-though most rabbinical observers see Terah just like the person who referred the family to go Ur Kasdim from Genesis 11:31: “Terah took his child Abram, his girl in regulation Sarai (his child Abram’s better half), and his grandson Lot (his child Haran’s youngster) and passed on Ur of the Chaldeans to go to the place where there is Canaan.”
 Stephen attests that Abram left Haran after Terah died.

 At first, the Bible mentions that his wife was Edna.
-Terah lived in the Chaldean city of Ur Kasdim, however at one point he chose to travel to the Land of Canaan.
+Terah lived in the Chaldean city of Ur Kasdim.
+However, he chose to travel to the Land of Canaan at one point.
 Accompanying him were Abraham, Abraham’s significant other Sarah (then, at that point, called Sarai), and Haran’s child Lot.
-(Haran himself had kicked the bucket in Ur Kasdim, and Nahor evidently chose to remain behind.6) Along the manner in which they halted in the city of Haran,7 where they chose to remain.
+(Haran had kicked the bucket in Ur Kasdim, and Nahor chose to remain behind.6) Along how they halted in the city of Haran, seven, where they chose to remain.

 As indicated by rabbinic writing Terah, Abraham’s father was an insidious, worshipful cleric who produced symbols (Eliyahu Rabbah 6, and Eliyahu Zuta 25).
-Abram, contrary to his dad’s deity shop, crushed his dad’s godlike objects and pursued clients away.
-Terah then brought his rowdy child before Nimrod, who tossed him into a searing heater, yet Abram inexplicably got away.
+Contrary to his dad’s deity shop, Abram crushed his dad’s godlike objects and pursued clients away.
+Terah then brought his rowdy child before Nimrod, who tossed him into a hot heater, yet Abram inexplicably got away.

 Key Verse related to Terah